davo1984/blog-react/README.md

 This is a learning project as well as how I'm going to display and edit my and my wife's blogs.
 This is the ReactJS based frontend for my blog.

+Currently the blog posts are stored in JSON strings, but soon they will be in a mysql DB, using Laravel for the backend.

+Soon to be added is a page with all of my projects.

+Also to be implemented is a form to make the posts on to include them into the database.

+I need to do some research to come up with interesting material for the blog posts.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts